InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/sound.md

 Entraining the heartbeat,
-this musical feature combines with the mode, which gives context to the induced physiological state to induce specific affects or emotions.
+this musical feature combines with the mode, which gives context to the induced physiological state, causing specific affects or emotions.

 ### Modulations and Harmonic Rhythm
 The product of the axes of harmony,